Wandering Minds Need to Know

 (tap your head to find the misinformation...)

 When people get their information from each other the only way the chains of retelling can stabilize is for some group to come to agreement on what to believe...
-Determining meanings by agreement, though, leaves only the agreement to verify itself.
-It seems that effect is displayed in the wildly wandering stock market over the past century.
-The markets do not seem to have followed or predicted in any way the rather smooth changes in either US or World energy use or GDP.
-The market just follows itself.
+That creates magical thinking, that's good within that group.
+Determining meanings by agreement leaves only the agreement to verify itself.
+It seems that effect is graphically displayed in the wildly wandering stock market prices over the past century.
+The markets do not seem to have followed or predicted in any way the rather smooth progressions of energy or of GDP for either the US the world.
+The market appears to just follow itself.

 Ecology and economy for example are studies of the much the same subject, but their languages simply do not seem to overlap.
 From the Greek word roots one is supposed to be "the logic of" and the other "the measure of" what the Greeks called "habitation".
-Each discipline agrees with itself on a vast terminology for a variety of development and production systems using organization and energy, but there is almost no connection between the two languages.
+Each discipline agrees with itself on a vast terminology for a variety of development and production systems operating in open environments using organization and energy as their main resources, but there is almost no connection between the two languages.
 It seems they are also widely thought to be in deep conflict.
 The difference between the two languages seems to be treated as too deep to attempt making a connection.
+A principle of economy is that regular % change is the hallmark of stability, but a matching principle of regular % change for ecology is that it is multiplying imbalance.
+Again, what's most curious and most interesting is that these solid tenets of each discipline are in complete contradiction, from extensive experience in trying to raise the problem it appears neither field has a way of considering subjects that don't fit their models, and so there's no interest from either in raising the problem with the other.

-US GDP growth continued though, until the financial collapse of 2008.
-What might have foretold that includes the divergence of the energy and GDP curves, and the wild meandering of the stock market.
-The stock market simply wanders all over the place, seemingly with no direction at all.
-Having your solid indicators of the future going off in two entirely different directions, and your predictor of the future responding to neither of them... should be a sign.
-The market behavior suggests a "random walk", a "blind indicator", a trend that very largely just follows itself.
+US GDP growth continued up to the financial collapse of 2008.
+One thing that might have foretold the collapse 40 years before was the persistent divergence of the energy and GDP curves, and the wild meandering of the stock market.
+Having two parts of one system systematically flying apart is not normally sustainable.
+Just trying to manage ever bigger and more complex changes ever faster that require rearranging how you educate people and rearrange their social relationships also naturally becomes unmanageable.
+Resource limits may not be the issue at all.
+Why would you trust the stock market, which simply wanders all over the place, seemingly with no direction at all.
+Having your seemingly solid indicators of the present going off in two entirely different directions, and your predictor of the future responding to neither of them... should be a sign.
+The market behavior suggests a "random walk", a "blind indicator", a trend that very largely just follows itself, pure mirror-imaging.

 What occurred to me is that the one thing stock traders know for sure might be that they themselves don't know anything about where the market is going.
 So, as they brag and bluster maybe they are also craning their necks to look over the shoulder of someone who does know, they think, and copy the bets of their neighbor...
 Something of that kind seems evidently happening, and highly persistent.